 “They are experimental.
-They are looking for a brand story, a brand identity that they can support.
+They are looking for a brand identity that they can support.
 And they are willing to pay more for wine than other groups,” she said.

-Retailers such as Aldi, Costco Wholesale, Lidl, Whole Foods Market, Trader Joe's, and others are becoming major players in wine retailing, especially in the private brand arena.
-But there’s one area where retailers and manufacturers need to ramp up their innovation: the mid-price private brand wine, ACCORDING TO ?
+Retailers such as Aldi, Costco Wholesale, Lidl, Whole Foods Market, Trader Joe’s and others are becoming major players in wine retailing, especially in the private brand arena.
+But there’s one area where retailers and manufacturers need to ramp up their innovation: the mid-price private brand wine.

 On that point, Rinella had some suggestions for retailers, including strategies that Albertsons has itself implemented: